disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 # M02-HOL-Reporting and Telemetry

 ## Table of Contents

-1. Exercise 1 - Explore the out of the box analytics
+1. Exercise 1 - Explore the out-of-the-box analytics

    **Scenario**